iov-one/weave/docs/design/transactionhandling.rst

-current state in the KVStore. ``Context`` should be used to validate and possibly reject transactions, but outside of querying the block height if needed, really should not have any influence in the actual data writen to the data store.
+current state in the KVStore. ``Context`` should be used to validate and possibly reject transactions, but outside of querying the block height if needed, really should not have any influence on the actual data written to the data store.

 Ticker